randomtruffles/Dominion_League/resources.md

   * See **Possession** above.
 * **Treasure Map**: The two Treasure Maps are not trashed simultaneously.
 For example, if you play a Treasure Map and trash it, you can resolve "when you trash" abilities before trashing another Treasure Map from your hand.
 * **Villa**: See **Cavalry** above.
 * **Villagers**: During your Action phase, if the only thing you can do is spend Villagers, you are not given a chance to spend them and instead your Buy phase automatically beings.
+This can matter with Diadem or Possession.
 * **Way of the Chameleon**:
   * See **Oracle** above.
   * See **Priest** above.
 * **Way of the Mouse + Durations**: If Way of the Mouse sets aside a Duration card, then when you play a Duration card (other than Captain or Mastermind) using Way of the Mouse it is discarded from play the same turn.
 * **Wayfarer**: See **Quarry** above.
-* **Zombie Spy**: If you play Herald to reveal and play Necromancer, and then have no cards in your deck or discard pile, the game will freeze if you play Zombie Spy via the Necromancer.
+* **Zombie Spy**: If you play Herald, reveal and play Necromancer, and then have no cards in your deck or discard pile, the game will freeze if you then play Zombie Spy via the Necromancer.

 ##### Bugs during another player's turn

 * If you set up an ability during another player's turn that happens at the start of Clean-up, it will resolve at the start of your next Clean-up, instead of the current player's Clean-up.
 This includes abilities from cards (such as playing Improve during another player's turn) and Boons (such as receiving the Field's Gift during another player's turn).
 * Abilities that happen when you discard a card from play will not happen if you discard it from play during another player's turn.
+* If you play a card during another player's turn and it sets up an ability that happens the first time a card is played (such as Merchant's +$1 or Enchantress's Attack), that ability will not happen.
 * When a card checks how many times you've played certain cards, it counts how many times the current player has played the cards.
 This includes abilities that check for a particular card (such as Crossroads) or a type of card (such as Conspirator).
 * When any player plays a Fortune, it checks whether any player has doubled their $ yet that turn.
-* If you play Enchantress during an opponent's turn before they play their first Action, then when they play their first Action it is not affected by Enchantress.

 If you encounter a bug not listed here, please confirm it is indeed a bug in the #rules-help channel of the Dominion (by Donald X Vaccarino) Discord server, and then tag a League moderator.